Pulled Muscle: What You Need To Do

 In other words, when you favour one leg because it is injured you can inadvertently injure the other leg by putting too much weight, stress, or pressure on it.

-A physiotherapist will be able to advise you on how to move while you’re healing to avoid this, and also what steps you can take to help speed up your recovery.
+An MSK therapist will be able to advise you on how to move while you’re healing to avoid this, and also what steps you can take to help speed up your recovery.

 How To Treat A Pulled Muscle…